apoorva-mk/Kafka-codes/README.md

 # Kafka-codes

-A maven project which contains simple codes the various Kafka APIs
+A maven project which contains simple codes for the various Kafka APIs